 So what have we learned?
 Here’s a column graph of the information presented in the introduction.

 2019 will truly be the year of voice.

-Other technologies such as VR & AR, and blockchain could make big waves as well, but this may be with only the most savvy of SEOs.
+Other technologies such as VR & AR, and blockchain will make big waves as well, but this will be with only the most savvy of SEOs.